• Skip to primary navigation

 Instructions

-• In a small pot, pour coconut milk and add the pitted dates.
+• In a saucepan, pour oat milk and add the pitted dates.
 Bring to a boil.
 Once it starts to simmer, turn the heat off and let the dates soak in the milk for at least 10 minutes.
 If your dates are too dry, let them soak for 20 minutes.
 You want them to be really soft.

 • Add cacao powder, peanut butter, salt, vanilla extract, and whisk well.
 Bring to a simmer over medium-low heat.